cmatthews20/pytest-regression-plus/main.md

 # 1 - Introduction

 It takes roughly two years and several billion dollars for semiconductor companies to design and fabricate a new computer chip [1].
 It is important for these companies to thoroughly test and validate their designs.
 Tools for physical modeling and simulation already exist, such as MATLAB, Ansys, and Autodesk, among others [2].
 However, the need to extend beyond physical simulation is present.
-As it stands, these companies need to wait two years for their designs to be implemented, and only then are they able to test the algorithms on them.
+As it stands, these companies need to wait two years for their designs to be implemented, and only then are they able to test any algorithms on them.
 This poses two problems.
 First; the algorithms the hardware was written for will have never been tested on the chip before fabrication.
 There is no guarantee, through analysis alone, that the algorithms the hardware was designed for will run efficiently.
-Secondly, with some algorithms, such as artificial intelligence, evolving by the month, semiconductor companies need to inform their designs with performance feedback in much shorter intervals.
+Secondly, with some algorithms, especially those involving artificial intelligence, are evolving by the month.
+Semiconductor companies need to inform their designs with performance feedback in much shorter intervals.

 It might be easy to assert that these companies should write some software to mathematically calculate the power and performance of the algorithms on current hardware.
 From there, they could alter the design, or the algorithm to achieve the desired output.
 The key issue is that hardware testing and software testing is very different.
 Since hardware could be used for a theoretically infinite number of use cases, it is impossible to test every single input.
 To mitigate this, hardware teams will run a massive test suite, with randomized inputs, on their designs [3].
 The hope is that within two years, the tests have provided sufficient coverage through randomization.
 Software algorithm testing, however, is normally 'directed'.
 There is an exact expected output for every input.
 Most units of software do not have nearly as many possible expected outputs as a hardware component.
 As a result, developers only need to test certain cases.
 Then, by further extension, the frameworks that the software developers have been provided, do not provide the features a hardware engineer would be accustomed to [3].